firefox-devtools/profiler/README.md

 To run the development version, run `npm run start` instead of `npm run start-prod`.

-Once the local webserver is running, you can run Firefox with the new (and currently non-public) version of the gecko profiler addon.
+Once the local webserver is running, you can run Firefox with the [new version of the gecko profiler addon](https://github.com/mstange/Gecko-Profiler-Addon/tree/for-cleopatra-react).
 Press Ctrl+Shift+6 to capture and view the profile.
 The addon will capture the current profile, open a new tab, load `http://localhost:4242/`, and transfer the profile to it.